sn0wba/gotabit/README.md

 **Step 1: Install Golang**

-Go v1.18+ or higher is required for The Gotabit Node.
+Go v1.18+ or higher is required for The GotaBit Node.

 1. Install [Go 1.18+ from the official site](https://go.dev/dl/).
 Ensure that your `GOPATH` and `GOBIN` environment variables are properly set up by using the following commands: